(or how to work from home without losing your marbles!)

 At Garden Affairs, we’ve been designing home offices for almost 20 years.
 A Garden Affairs garden building provides an ideal solution for working from home.
 You get your own space, peace and quiet, and time to concentrate away from the rest of the family and the distraction of household tasks.

 All our buildings are fully insulated to keep the building cool in summer and warm in winter.
 They also have high-quality double-glazed doors and windows in slow grown, sustainable timber.
 And you could consider putting in an air-conditioning unit, a popular option for year-round comfort.

 We work with you to design a size and layout to suit your needs.
-Take our 3.5m x 2.5m Linea garden room (above) it offers plenty of room for a desk & workspace.
-There’s loads of natural light from double doors and full length glazing on the front face, and room for a sofa for break out time.
-The flexible and modern lay-out offers ample scope to work, rest and entertain clients.
+Take our Proline 4m x 2.9m (above) it offers plenty of room for a desk & workspace.
+There’s loads of natural light from double doors and full-length glazing on the front face, and room for a sofa for break-out time.
+The flexible and modern layout offers ample scope to work, rest and entertain clients.
 Everything you need for an efficient and stylish workplace.

 There's huge uncertainty as to how long this crisis will last, and what its long-term implications for public health will be.
 As teams across the country rapidly adapt to connecting through Zoom meetings and fitting their domestic and childcare duties around more flexible working hours, some experts are talking of homeworking becoming the new normal.

-Which means now may be the time to think seriously about putting a home office in your back garden.
+This means now may be the time to think seriously about putting a home office in your back garden.
 You don’t need acres of land to accommodate one of our buildings.
-A small garden office pod like our popular Mini office (below) is a comfortable and stylish way of creating your own office, even in the tiniest of garden spaces.
+A small office pod, like our popular Prima Mini Office 1.8m x 2.4m (below) is a comfortable and stylish way of creating your own office, even in the tiniest of garden spaces.

 Meanwhile, and for those without the space for an outside office, here are a few tips on how to work from home without losing your sanity: